-Note: This page discusses Hall of Fame infielder Ernie Banks.
-For the unrelated minor league first baseman Ernie Banks Jr., click here.
+Note: This page is for Hall of Fame infielder Ernie Banks; for the unrelated minor league first baseman Ernie Banks Jr., click here.

 - Bats Right, Throws Right

 - Height 6' 1", Weight 180 lb.